-Non-Hodgkin lymphomas encompass a broad range of neoplasms derived from T cells, B cells, NK cells and their precursors in the lymphoid system.
-As their incidence increased dramatically, these types of lymphomas have generated a vast amount of interest among scientist – in part due to their interesting biology and responsiveness to therapy.
+Non-Hodgkin lymphomas encompass a broad range of neoplasms derived from T cells, B cells, NK cells, and their precursors in the lymphoid system.
+As their incidence increased dramatically, these types of lymphomas have generated a vast amount of interest among scientists – in part due to their interesting biology and responsiveness to therapy.

 Discovery and nomenclature history

 Hodgkin lymphoma is named after Thomas Hodgkin (1798–1866), who was a physician from a Quaker family that studied medicine in Edinburgh and Paris.
 As one of the most prominent British pathologists of his time, he held the position of the conservator of the pathology museum at Guy's Hospital Medical School from 1825, where he studied preserved specimens of human organs.
 He was also a demonstrator of morbid anatomy, making notable advances in this area.